JC02-88 Study

 • No prior participation in ANY clinical trial within the last 6 months EXCEPT for studies evaluating N-acetyl cysteine (NAC), in which case participation in this jCell study is still possible

-• No history of OCULAR treatment with any non-approved, experimental retinal therapy or device in either eye except for NAC treatment, which must be stopped at least 7 days before joining the study
+• No history of OCULAR treatment with any non-approved, experimental retinal therapy (including jCell) or device in either eye except for NAC treatment, which must be stopped at least 7 days before joining the study

 • Not pregnant or planning to become pregnant during the 6-month study period and for 6 months following the study – for a total of 12 months